Kawoq Forest

 PACKING LIST

-Recommendations regarding luggage - The hike to the forest takes 20 minutes and includes about 80 steps.
-Although we do have a porter service, we recommend planning your luggage to make the journey easier.
-Prioritise the use of backpacks or carry-on luggage.
+The walk to the forest takes about 20 minutes and includes around 80 steps.
+While we do offer porter service, we recommend planning your luggage to make the journey easier.
+Prioritize using backpacks or carry-on-sized luggage.

-If you require this service, the prices are as follows:
+If you need this service, the prices are as follows:

 Notes:

-• The meeting point for this service is the entrance to the forest, we do not pick up or deliver luggage at any other point.
+• The meeting point for this service is the forest entrance; we do not pick up or drop off luggage at any other location.

-• You do not have to pay the porters directly, but you can show your gratitude by giving a tip.
+• You should not pay porters directly, but you are welcome to show your gratitude with a tip.

-• Long pants and sleeves if you are prone to insect bites, as well as closed-toe shoes
+• Long pants and sleeves if you’re prone to insect bites, as well as closed-toe shoes

 • Natural insect repellent

-• Hiking shoes and some option for rain shoes
+• Hiking shoes and some kind of rain footwear

-• Warm, comfortable clothing for the evenings (it can get cold at night, see Weather above)
+• Warm and cozy clothes for the evenings (it can get chilly at night—see Weather above)

 • A headlamp and spare batteries